 There are some Common Mistakes That Rails Developers Make:

 The problem is that the controller object can begin to violate the one responsibility principle creating future changes to the code base troublesome and fallible.
 Generally, the only types of logic you must have in your controller are:

-Many Rails developers truly build the error and find yourself sticking out everything in their ActiveRecord model categories resulting in Mongolian monetary unit files that not solely violate the only responsibility principle however also are a maintenance nightmare.
+Many Rails developers truly build the error and find themselves sticking out everything in their ActiveRecord model categories resulting in Mongolian monetary unit files that not solely violate the only responsibility principle however also are a maintenance nightmare.

 The only logic that should remain in your model is:

 While most Rails developers are aware of the default log files accessible throughout development and in production, they typically don’t pay enough attention to the knowledge in those files. whereas several applications have faith in log observation tools like Honeybadger or New Relic in production, it's conjointly necessary to stay an eye fixed on your log files throughout the method of developing and testing your application.